dale-wahl/Twitter_API/README.md

 # Twitter_API

-A script that takes a list of tweet ids, go gets users who retweeted them and the number of followers of each
+This file contains a script I wrote when working on a huge dataset of historic tweets.
+I wanted to look at the additional audience that a tweet was exposed to by the users who retweeted it.
+The script takes a .csv file and looks for a column named tweet_id that has one tweet id per row.
+Then it finds the last 100 users to retweet that particular tweet (Twitter's public API limits it to the last 100) and makes a set of those users.
+It then finds the number of followers for each of the users.
+And, finally, it builds out a new .csv that has each tweet id along with the retweeters and their total followers.
+It makes a few temporary pickle files if the program is killed for some reason that should allow you to pick up where you left off.